 Your sleep system thrives on regularity, and regularity is something you can establish right away with sleep timing techniques.
 During this first week, you will learn and deploy this very effective method that has been clinically shown to help most everyone sleep better.
 This exceptional success rate is based on the simple but compelling fact that your physiological requirement for sleep is stronger than your insomnia.

 Learn how thoughts and expectations profoundly affect sleep.
 Examine how negative and often distorted thoughts about sleep contribute to a self-perpetuating cycle of insomnia.
 Use a very effective tool to help break that negative cycle -- by replacing recurring negative sleep thoughts with more positive, accurate, and realistic thoughts about sleep.

 Address ways to create optimal sleeping conditions for yourself.
 These methods comprise much of what is known as sleep hygiene - cultivating a lifestyle and habits supportive of your natural ability to sleep well, in addition to strengthening overall good health.

 Week Four | Controlling Stress

-Examine how stress -- and our reaction to stress -- interferes with good sleep.
+Examine how stress -- and our reaction to stress -- interfere with good sleep.
 Counter stress and improve sleep by using a number of different stress management methods that are customizable to your own unique situation.
-Learn how to use a potent relaxation tool while in bed to help yourself fall asleep and stay asleep.
+Learn how to use a potent relaxation tool while in bed to help fall asleep and stay asleep.